-Iguazu Falls, which stretches across the border of Brazil and Argentina is one of most impressive waterfalls in the world.
+Iguazu Falls, which stretches across the border of Brazil and Argentina is one of the most impressive waterfalls in the world.
 Made up of about 275 waterfalls and cataracts spanning 2.7 kilometers wide, Iguazu Falls are twice as tall as Niagara Falls and on average, has 1,500 cubic meters flowing every second.
 It’s no wonder then that Iguazu Falls become a UNESCO World Heritage site in 1984 and was a winner of the New Seven Wonders of Nature competition in 2011.

-Iguazu Falls are located within one of the few remaining inland rainforests in South America, which means that more than 2,000 plant species, about 400 bird species, 80 types of mammals and countless insects and invertebrate species reside in the area.
+Iguazu Falls are located within one of the few remaining inland rainforests in South America, which means that more than 2,000 plant species, about 400 bird species, 80 types of mammals, and countless insects and invertebrate species reside in the area.
 If you have time, check out both the Argentinian and Brazilian sides of the falls – both will provide a very unique experience.

 This is at the start of the trail.
 Already drenched in sweat!

-One of the many view points along the trail where you can snap a great shot of the falls
+One of the many viewpoints along the trail where you can snap a great shot of the falls

 A double-tiered section of the falls